kwaldenphd/plotly-intro-r/README.md

 FIGURE 5

-plotly labels are constructed using hypertext markup langauage, or HTML, meaning we can customize their appearance using HTML commands:
+`plotly` labels are constructed using hypertext markup langauage, or `HTML`, meaning we can customize their appearance using HTML markup:

 ```R
 plot_ly(data = AmesHousing, type = "scatter",